igrabski/MultiStudyNMF/README.md

                     inits=list(results[[2]][[x]],results[[3]][[x]])))
 ```

 Note the additional arguments required here.
-The output of each individual call of `discovery_sampler` here is a list of three components: the estimated marginal log-likelihood, the fixed `A` matrix, and the posterior median estimate of the signatures matrix `P`.
+The output of each individual call of `discovery_sampler` here is a list of three components:

+1. The estimated marginal log-likelihood.
+2. The fixed `A` matrix that was inputted.
+3. The posterior median estimate of the signatures matrix, in the *mutational motifs x signatures* format.
+The columns of this matrix match the columns of `A`.

 The solution with largest marginal log-likelihood can be thought of as the best solution.

 ## Usage: Recovery-Discovery Model